aievey/100DaysOfWebLearning/README.md

 I am starting this repository to save my practice codes.
-Also to keep a track of regular updates for fun.
+Also to keep track of regular updates for fun.
-As i am following 100DaysOfWebDevelopment with Angela Yu.
-My goal is to keeps updating this repository for the next 100Days.
+As I am following 100DaysOfWebDevelopment with Angela Yu.
+My goal is to keep updating this repository for the next 100 days.
-I want to make my habit to code again. i have been away for quite some time! wish me luck!
+I want to make my habit of coding again.
+I have been away for quite some time! wish me luck!

-...
+***
 Day 2
 This day covers HTML